EBARA Corporate Governance Basic Policy

 The main responsibilities of the Board of Directors are to determine basic policies on management and supervise business execution by Directors and Executive Officers.
 The Board of Directors comprises Directors elected by the General Meeting of Shareholders.

-Taking into account the balance among Independent Directors, Inside Directors (non-executive) and Directors (serving concurrently as Executive Officers), the number of Independent Directors is determined to be at least one-third (1/3) of all the Directors, and the number of Directors (non-executive) accounts for a majority of all Directors.
-There are currently thirteen (13) board members, consisting of seven (7) Independent Directors (including two (2) females), three (3) Inside Directors (non-executive) and three (3) Inside Directors (serving concurrently as executive officers).
+Taking into account the balance among Independent Directors, Inside Directors (non-executive) and Directors (serving concurrently as Executive Officers), the number of Independent Directors is determined to be at least one-third (1/3) of all the Directors, and the number of non-executive Directors accounts for a majority of all Directors.

 The Company is considering the appointment of Directors of foreign nationality in the future from the standpoint of diversity.

 The Compensation Committee determines policies regarding individual compensation for Directors and Executive Officers and the amount of their compensation and other contents, as well as the establishment, amendment and abolition of the relevant basic policies, regulations and procedures that are necessary for adopting resolutions concerning the aforementioned matters.
 The Compensation Committee also presents recommendations regarding the officers’ compensation system of the entire Group including subsidiaries and affiliated companies.
-The Compensation Committee comprises only Directors (non-executive) to ensure its independence and objectivity, and the majority of the members of the Compensation Committee are Independent Directors.
+The Compensation Committee comprises all non-executive Directors to ensure its independence and objectivity, and the majority of the committee is made up of Independent Directors.

 The Audit Committee endeavors to oversee and verify whether the Executive Officers determine and execute their duties in a sound, fair, appropriate and efficient manner in accordance with the basic policies on management and the medium- to long-term management plans, which are formulated by the Board of Directors.